 What Are the Causes of Obstructed Tear Ducts?

 An obstruction of the tear ducts may occur for numerous reasons (aging, trauma, inflammatory conditions, medications and tumors) and cause numerous signs and symptoms ranging from wateriness or tearing to discharge, swelling, pain and infection.
-These signs and symptoms may result from the tear drainage system becoming obstructed at any point from the puncta to the nasal cavity.
+These signs and symptoms may result from the tear drainage system becoming obstructed at any point from the drain opening in the eyelid to the nasal cavity where the tears end up.

 What Are the Symptoms of Obstructed Tear Ducts?